jonasmiederer/EKS-Presentation/slides.md

 ```
 Fargate Profile

-TODO describe selector : filter on service or pods labels and namespace to select which kind of node will be provitioned
+Selector : defined at node group and fargate profile level.
+They match service or pod's labels and namespace to determine in which kind of node nee to be provisioned

 ---
 transition: slide-left